 How does it work?

-Each of the participating RAiSE local authorities is provided with funding to recruit a dedicated Primary Science Development Officer (PSDO) to lead and co-ordinate high-quality professional learning and to support practitioner networking and collaboration.
+Each of the participating RAiSE local authorities is provided with funding to recruit a dedicated Primary Science Development Officer (PSDO).
+The role of the PSDO is to lead and co-ordinate high-quality professional learning and to support practitioner planning, networking, and collaboration.

-The work of the RAiSE programme is strongly aligned to the STEM Education and Training Strategy and the Developing the Young Workforce Programme.
-It aims to raise attainment and achievement in primary science and STEM and tackle inequity and inequality in learners' experiences and in their potential to achieve.
+The work of the RAiSE programme is aligned to the STEM Education and Training Strategy and the Developing the Young Workforce Programme.
+It aims to raise attainment and achievement in primary science and STEM, and tackle inequity and inequality in learners' experiences and outcomes.

 What has happened so far?